 because what you've done in life matters.

 You've seen a lot.
 You know a lot.
 You've done a lot.
 You may not have a college degree (yet), but we bet you could teach a course on life.
 At UMass UWW, we respect the prior learning and experience you bring into our program.
 We believe the experiences you have had, and the knowledge, skills and wisdom you have gained over the years matter and are worthy of up to 100 academic credits.
+And earning credit this way saves you time and money.

 what counts as prior learning and experience